Time: 7:00 pm-9:00 pm

 As you may know, the rusty green salt storage facility at 25th St. and Old Dominion has been in disrepair for years.
 Recently the County determined that it was unsafe for use.
 They had intended to tear it down and build a temporary facility on the same site.
-Now they have decided that they don't have time to do that, and the county is proposing to build a new, 47 foot tall, cement, steel and canvas salt storage facility, on the corner of 26th Street and Old Dominion.
+Now they have decided that they don't have time to do that, and the county is moving ahead to build a new, 47 foot tall, cement, steel and canvas salt storage facility, near the corner of 26th Street and Old Dominion.

 This is the entrance to our neighborhood, the green space we refer to as Dominion Green, and where the county proposed to build the fire station a few years ago.
 As part of that debate, the country board chair at the time promised that they would build a neighborhood park of at least one acre on this site.
 There is no park as part of this plan, and we would be left with an industrial facility on the corner and an old rusty, storage tank remaining on the current site.
-We recognize the importance of having the ability to store salt and keep the roads safe in Winter, but believe that this can be accomplished while minimizing neighborhood disruption and elimination of important open space.
+We recognize the importance of having the ability to store salt and keep the roads safe in winter, but believe that this can be accomplished while minimizing neighborhood disruption and elimination of important open space.